ekote/Build-Your-First-End-to-End-Lakehouse-Solution/extra/extra.md

 > [!TIP]
 > In the case of custom pools with high concurrency mode, users get 36X faster session start experience compared to a standard Spark session.

-How to enable it? follow the steps.
+To enable HC for your notebook follow the steps:

 1. Navigate to the Run tab in the menu ribbon and select on the session type dropdown that has Standard selected as the default option.
 Select New high concurrency session.